-Claire enjoys introducing people & sharing urban ideas.
-It's her favorite thing.
+Claire enjoys introducing people & sharing urban ideas more than anything.

-And with two decades of experience activating spaces & bringing people together on tight budgets, she's gotten quite good at being scrappy & resourceful with small projects that spark meaningful change.
+With two decades of experience activating urban spaces and elevating great people, she's gotten quite good at being scrappy & resourceful with small projects that spark meaningful change.

 For five years, she served as publisher of Urban Innovation Exchange and Model D, where she profiled hundreds of urban innovators in Detroit & across the country.
 She also organized dozens of civic exchange & storytelling programs, including IdeaLab, On the Ground, The Next Big Thing, The Detroit Story and the Model D Speaker Series.

 In her early Detroit days, she worked with Archive D.S. and Pure Detroit, two pioneers of local design, culture & indie retail.
 She designed many community branding & pro-city propaganda campaigns in the mid oughts, and served on advisory boards for initiatives including Hatch Detroit, Invest Detroit's Urban Retail Loan Fund and D:hive (now Build Institute).

 At The Skyscraper Museum, she worked closely with founding director Carol Willis to grow her pop-up exhibitions in Wall Street bank lobbies into a permanent space in Lower Manhattan.

 At Van Alen Institute, she helped coordinate the Creative Cities: Renewing New York conference just weeks after 9/11.
 She also contributed to several design competitions, exhibitions, forums & publications to advocate for better design in the public realm.